-So, the woman of Revelation, soon after bearing the male son, is given a pair of wings and brought into the desert where she has to be fed for three years and a half.
+So, the woman of Revelation, soon after bearing the male son, gets a pair of wings and retires into the desert where she gets nourishment from God for three years and a half.
 Which period is that?
 What does the desert mean?
 The Greek word here employed is ἔρημος.
-In a strict sense, it is an uncultivated, unpopulated place.
+In a strict sense, it is an uncultivated place, not having a population.
 A territory without an owner which can offer free pasturage to everybody’s flock.
 So, it is a solitary spot which can finally provide the needed quiet.
-Most of the times the desert is a place where god richly grants his presence and provision for those seeking him.
-It’s the time John has presented as the one appointed to measure the temple.
-So in an appointed time of 42 months, the truth about the earth has to be searched and finally found.
+Most of the times the desert is a place where God richly grants his presence and provision for those seeking him.
+It’s the time John has presented as the one God has appointed to measure the temple.
+So, in an appointed time of 42 months, the truth about the earth has to be searched and finally found.

 The measuring of the earth in Revelation

 “And a reed like a rod was given to me as he said: “Get up and measure the temple sanctuary of God and the altar and those worshipping in it.
 But as for the courtyard that is outside the temple sanctuary, leave it out and do not measure it, because it has been given to the nations, and they will trample the holy city underfoot for 42 months.[or 3 years and a half] I will cause my two witnesses to prophesy for 1,260 days dressed in sackcloth.”
 These are symbolized by the two olive trees and the two lampstands and are standing before the Lord of the earth.”
 (Revelation 11:1-3)